truenas/middleware/docs/developer/frontend/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This guide is a work in progress, and as such, may contain incomplete
 sections or factual inaccuracies.
-Please advise corey@ixsystems.com of
+Please advise corey@ixsystems.com or
-any errors, confusing wording, etc. This guide aims to be a clear and
+ben@ixsystems.com of any errors, confusing wording, etc. This guide aims to be a
-complete explanation of the new GUI, and all feedback is appreciated
+clear and complete explanation of the new GUI, and all feedback is appreciated
 along the way!

 Changes From Previous Versions